 Volunteers hard at work

 Cheered by the news of its success in getting the Investors in Volunteering Award Wycombe Museum staff are hunting for extra volunteer helpers to prepare the museum for change.
-As featured in the last update a team has been hard at work twice a week since September 2012 photographing, evaluating and repacking the stored collections to help with the development of story lines for the new museum.
-By 15 February 2013 objects have been processed and the combined total of hours worked add up to 800 volunteer hours!
+As featured in the last update, a team has been hard at work twice a week since September 2012 photographing, evaluating and repacking the stored collections to help with the development of story lines for the new museum.
+A team of six volunteers has also been recruited and trained to carry out simple conservation tasks and will commence work in September.
+By 1 August 2013 objects have been processed and the combined total of hours worked add up to 1,200 volunteer hours.

 New Museum newsletter